 Who can apply for YLS?

-YLS is ideally suited for grade 11 students, but can fit well for grade 12 and returning students too.
-Applicants should then be in grade 10, 11 or 12 and must be in either the applied/college or academic/university stream.
+YLS is ideally suited for grade 11 students, but can fit well for grade 12 students too.
+Applicants should then be in grade 10, or 11 and must be in either the applied/college or academic/university stream.

-Applicants need not be presently enrolled at one of the 6 Peterborough City public high schools (4 KPR, 2 PVNC), but they do need to be able to get to and from Trent University for school each day, and to/from downtown Peterborough for days where our programming starts or finishes in town.
+Applicants need not be presently enrolled at one of the 7 Peterborough City public high schools (5 KPR, 2 PVNC), but they do need to be able to get to and from Trent University for our school days there, and to/from downtown Peterborough for our school days at PCVS.

 Home-schooling students are welcome to apply.